Buffalo Bill’s Home In ‘The Silence Of The Lambs’ Will Soon Be Open To Overnight Guests

 “We’ll be a boutique accommodation.
 So you will be able to book Buffalo Bill’s house for a stay overnight,” said Rowan.

 In addition to renting the home for personal stays, Rowan also plans to open it up to tours and rent it out for special events, including weddings.
-The 30th anniversary of the Best Picture Oscar winner coincides with the new CBS drama “Clarice.”READ MORE: Pittsburgh Organization Brother's Brother Foundation Provides Disaster Relief To Texas
+The 30th anniversary of the Best Picture Oscar winner coincides with the new CBS drama “Clarice.”READ MORE: Police Investigating South Side Stabbing, Man Left In Critical Condition

 The home is now decorated with memorabilia from the movie, and at least one big renovation is in the works.
 Remember the basement well in the film?
 It never existed in the real home, but now there are plans to dig a well in the basement to make the home feel just a little more creepy.

 Rowan hopes to have the home ready for guests within the next few months.
 He’s currently running a contest for anyone wanting to win the chance to be the first person to stay in the house for two nights.
 It runs through Feb.
-28.MORE NEWS: 60-Year-Old Man Charged After Couple Found Shot To Death In Stowe Township Home
+28.MORE NEWS: Allegheny County Health Department Shuts Down 3 Businesses

 You can find the contest rules on the house’s Facebook or Instagram pages, which are linked through the house’s official website here.